RichardByrne95/CI-MS4-TuckIn/README.md

 -   Heroku processes and displays everything that hasn't already been noted in this README correctly.
 -   All pages are aesthetically consistent.

-### TODO Manual Compatibility Testing
+### Manual Compatibility Testing

--   This project functions as expected on Google Chrome, Internet Explorer and Microsoft Edge.
+-   This project functions as expected on Google Chrome, Firefox and Microsoft Edge.
+-   Internet Explorer is not properly supported, and Safari was unable to be tested.

 ### TODO Manual Responsiveness Testing